Home » Reviews » Gear » Some Don’t like it Hot – Frogg Toggs Chilly Pad Cooling Towel Review

 How to store Frogg Toggs Cooling Towel

 The original chilly towel comes rolled up and sealed in a plastic bag within a plastic tube.
-When travelling, I don’t use the plastic tube.
-I just store the towel in a ziplock bag.
+I store the cooling towel in the storage tube at home, but when travelling, I store the towel in a ziplock bag since it’s lighter.

 How to clean Frogg Toggs chilly pad cooling towel

-It is recommended to wash it before use and to store it slightly damp.
-I had to wash it a few times before use because it had a plastic chemical smell to it.
-The chemical smell could be of the material itself, or it could be from the mildew-resistant properties of the item, which is kind of a good thing because storing something damp is nasty.
+It is recommended to wash it before use and store it slightly damp.
+I had to wash it a few times before use because it had a plastic chemical smell.
+The chemical smell could be from the material itself or from the mildew-resistant properties of the item, which is kind of a good thing because storing something damp is nasty.

 Tip: if you should let the towel dry out, it will harden like cardboard; just wet it down, and it will go soft again